About this Guide

 - Plan for the review and include the cost of ensuring quality reviews (internal or external) of the courses your school or district develop using an established and, preferably, a nationally recognized process.
-(See Annotated Resources in the Appendix for suggestions.)
+(See the resources for suggestions.)

 - Verify that third party content under consideration has been reviewed, or include time and resources for doing the review process in-house.

 - Identify the student supports included by providers when considering third party options.

 - Include teachers for oversight and support for the mentors and students if you choose any courses that do not come with one.

 - Offer professional development topics specifically related to online teaching and learning if teachers are expected to teach or oversee online courses, for example:

 - Student motivation,

 - Interaction and involvement between students in the course and the teacher,